lhphancs/ebay-manager/README.md

 # inventory-manager
-Inventory manager to store details of products and calculate profits from eBay and amazon
+## Purpose: Inventory manager to store details of products and calculate profits from eBay and amazon

 IMPORTANT: At the moment, project should only be used locally due to security reasons.

-## Main running instructions
+### Main running instructions
 1. Open command prompt
 2. cd into inventory-manager
 3. Run the following commands